Juan Manuel Aldape Muñoz

 Research Focus

-His first book project The Alien Commons: Choreography and Performance Beyond Citizenship analyzes performances related to migrant experiences, both legal and "illegal."
-It features undocumented, queer, indigenous adoptee, and Afro-Indigenous artistic projects within the umbrella of migrant latinidad.
-It offers a sustained account of choreographers’ and dancers’ undocumented experiences in the growing and unceasing popular and critical discussions about undocumented cultural production, which favor literature and visual art.
-Rather than reclaim qualified forms of citizenship through calls for inclusion, assimilation, and re-capacitation with the aim of naturalization, the book argues for the hope to be found in the alien commons, an orthogonal social choreography to citizenship.
+His first book project The Alien Commons: Choreography and Performance Beyond Citizenship analyzes performances related to immigrant experiences, emphasizing the "illegal."
+The book puts dance studies to work alongside queer of color critique, border feminisms, and disability studies to flesh out an understanding of belonging that is orthogonal to binary immigrant re-capacitation narratives that animate advocacy campaigns.
+It offers a sustained account of choreographers’ and dancers’ illegalized and shamed experiences in the growing and unceasing popular and critical discussions about undocumented cultural production, which favor literature and visual art.
+Rather than reclaim qualified forms of citizenship through calls for inclusion, assimilation, and re-capacitation with the aim of naturalization to get back in line, the artists animating the book are exemplar of the hope to be found in a mobilized sense of belonging: the alien commons.
 Artists featured in the book teach alien and citizen alike to decode movement on and off stage that oppresses despite being framed as liberating.
-At the core of his research, he is interested in the arrangement of movement, how and under what terms someone or some things are allowed to be free and/or restricted based on markers of difference (race, class, legal status, gender, faith, ability, and species).
-He looks at movement and its control across multiple stages: theatrical, digital, interventionist, and conditions of being.
-Understanding choreography—as more than a neutral metaphor and an arrangement of steps for dance performance—is a useful analytic to engage equity and justice concerns that cross aesthetic borders, identity categories, overlapping settler topographies, and serial colonialisms.

 His second book project, Performing the Digital Border, fleshes out the terrains of new bordering technologies and their lively performative function, intertwining with the notion of the border as territorial and symbolic construction.
-This interdisciplinary book examines theatrical, social media, blockchain, artificial intelligence, and augmented reality performances highlighting and challenging the increased digitalization of border security and immigrant enforcement measures giving rise to an emergent culture of complete but silent movement surveillance and tracking.
+This interdisciplinary book examines various performances (theatrical, social media, blockchain, artificial intelligence, and augmented reality) to highlight and challenge the increased digitalization of border security and immigrant enforcement measures giving rise to an emergent culture of complete but silent movement surveillance and tracking.
 New control mechanisms manifest through fingerprinting technologies, artificial intelligence in border video surveillance, phone digital applications for asylum requests, facial recognition at airport screenings, citizenship NFTs, and access to (im)migrants’ social media accounts upon entry.
-His thesis is that digital borders are performative utterances, or what he terms digital performatives.
+All of these examples of escalating digital borders are performative utterances, or what he terms digital performatives.

 As a choreographer, he produces and choreographs bilingual multimedia dance theater performances with the belief that the intersection of contemporary dance theater and social justice makes us think and move in more inclusive ways.
 His productions feature a fusion of (Afro)Latinx dance forms such as cumbia, bachata, hip hop, and salsa with Euro-American improvisational scores, contemporary concert dance, ballet, and release technique.
 His creative process has been presented throughout Mexico, Ireland, Serbia, England, and California.